 It’s fair to say the Audi 80 GLE was literally falling apart.

-My friends were all too happy to jump inside the Incredible Hulk’s boudoir
+My friends were all too happy to jump into the Incredible Hulk’s boudoir

 A few miles into our journey, my friend Daniel, who was travelling in the front, went to adjust the green front seat.
 He was then thrust backwards as the seat gave way, leaving him staring up at John, who was travelling in the back.
 Brummie John wailed as 12-stones of Daniel landed on his knees, much to the amusement of Sarah, who was travelling behind me.